gereonelvers/cdlg-package/README.md

 CDLG: Concept Drift Log Generator
 ====
-Python package for creating drifts in logs and randomly evolving a process tree to a new version.
+Python package for creating drifts in logs, introducing noise into a log and randomly evolving a process tree to a new version.

 Installation
 ---
-1. Install via pip: <code>pip install git+</code>
+1. Install via pip: <code>pip install git+https://gitlab.uni-mannheim.de/processanalytics/cdlg-package</code>

 Usage